-The outpatient experience also allows for an experience in clinical trial enrollment.
+The outpatient experience also allows for experience in clinical trial enrollment.
 City of Hope is a contributor to several large cancer research consortiums, including the Southwest Oncology Group and the National Surgical Adjuvant Breast and Bowel Project.

 Apply to: Harbor-City of Hope program, Hematology and Oncology/Research (Code: 1067155F0).